-The Quran does not repeat its prophets.
+The Quran does not simply repeat its prophets.
 It redistributes them.

-This is one of the most structuring laws of Quranic architecture, and one of the most regularly missed.
-If the prophetic passages were simply repetitions, we would find a stable narrative of each prophet, revisited across several locations with minor stylistic adjustments.
+This is one of the most structuring observations of Quranic architecture, and one of the most regularly missed.
+If the prophetic passages were simply repetitions, we would find a fixed narrative of each prophet, revisited across several locations with minor stylistic adjustments.
 But that is not what the text does.
-The Quran does not preserve one fixed account of Noah, Ibrahim, Moses, or Jesus (peace be upon them) and then return to it periodically.
-It holds a prophetic repertoire, a set of laws, scenes, functions, and extracts from it, depending on the surah, exactly what that surah needs.
+The Quran does not preserve one uniform account of Noah (peace be upon him), Ibrahim (peace be upon him), Moses, or Jesus (peace be upon them) and then return to it periodically.
+It holds what this series calls a prophetic repertoire, a set of laws, scenes, functions, and extracts from it, depending on the surah, what that surah needs.

 The question is therefore not only: what does the Quran say about a given prophet?
 It is also: why does this surah summon this prophet in this precise form, and not another?